• Home

 Each appointment with these remarkable men revealed more aspects of their most suppressed memories; I listened, sometimes in awe, as they related horrors that should not be experienced by anyone.

-The curtain is pulled back just a little with each dental appointment, with a bit more detail than previously offered.
+The curtain is pulled back just a little at each dental appointment, with a bit more detail than previously offered.

 Over the years, with the tapestry of their experiences woven in my mind, I developed a sense of comradery with these soldiers, marines, sailors and airmen.